 —Lisa Tuttle, The Times

 "Ms. Phillips does a fine, perceptive job of piecing together the patchwork of her subject's personality.
-She spent a decade on this book, and that gives her a keen understanding of exactly how the Tiptree identity served Alice's purposes."
+She [has] a keen understanding of exactly how the Tiptree identity served Alice's purposes."

 —Janet Maslin, New York Times